No topic

 Additionally, a landmark 2023 decision from the Swiss Federal Court agreed that those significantly struggling with substance abuse can, under certain circumstances, qualify for disability insurance.

-For more information, check out our article on Switzerland’s drug laws or on tackling addiction as an expat.
+For more information, check out our articles on Switzerland’s drug laws and tackling addiction as an expat.

 Services dealing with eating disorders in Switzerland